nunnatsa/ginkgolinter/README.md

 Use the `-fix` flag to apply the fix suggestions to the source code.

-### golangci-lint
+### Use ginkgolinter with golangci-lint
-The ginkgolinter is now part of the popular [golangci-lint](https://golangci-lint.run/), starting from version v0.51.1 It is not enabled by default, though.
+The ginkgolinter is now part of the popular [golangci-lint](https://golangci-lint.run/), starting from version `v0.51.1`.

+It is not enabled by default, though.
 There are two ways to run ginkgolinter with golangci-lint:

 * From command line: